From a curiosity-driven email project to a privacy-first suite for your inbox, Slack, and calendar — built with AI.

 Across all three versions of this idea — Immersion, Open Teams, and now Visual Inbox — the core motivation has stayed the same.
 It's not about surveillance, productivity hacking, or analytics dashboards.
 It's about seeing yourself.

-Your inbox is one of the most complete records of your social life.
-It captures who you invest your attention in, how your relationships evolve, and what the shape of your world actually looks like — not the shape you imagine, but the one that emerges from thousands of small decisions about who to write to and who to leave for later.
+Your inbox — together with your Slack conversations and your calendar — is one of the most complete records of your social and professional life.
+It captures where your attention goes, how your relationships evolve, and what the shape of your world actually looks like — not the shape you imagine, but the one that emerges from thousands of small decisions about who to write to, who to meet, and who to leave for later.

 Visual Inbox is a tool for that kind of reflection.
 I hope it helps you see something about your own life that surprises you, or reminds you of someone you've been meaning to write to.